Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at ultra small $x$: Extrapolation of to ultra-small

 The procedure used in fitting the combined HERA data is described in references \cite{sieve} and \cite{bdhmapp}.
 The parameter $x_P$ was fixed at the value 0.11; the HERA data are sparse for larger $x$. $F_P$, the value of $F_2^{\gamma p}$ at $x_P$, and the other 6 fitting parameters are listed in Table \ref{table:results} together with their errors.
 Also shown are the renormalized minimized $\chi^2$ value \cite{sieve}, the number of degrees of freedom and the renormalized $\chi^2$ per degree of freedom for our new analytic form for the combined ZEUS and H1 results \cite{HERAcombined}.

 \arraystretch{1}

-The high quality of our Froissart-bounded fit to data that range at the limits over $\sim 5$ orders of magnitude in $x$ and $\sim 3$ orders of magnitude in $Q^2$ lends strong support to the proposal that the cross section for nucleon scattering with off-shell photons obeys the saturated Froissart bound in the $\gamma^*p$ Mandelstam variable $\hat s=W^2$.
-The errors in the parameters $a_i$ and $b_i$ are typically a few percent except for $b_1$; this is not well determined, with a size and error of the order of the errors in the other parameters.
+The high quality of our Froissart-bounded fit to data that range at the limits over $\sim 5$ orders of magnitude in $x$ and $\sim 3$ orders of magnitude in $Q^2$ lends strong support to the proposal that the cross section for nucleon scattering with off-shell photons obeys the saturated Froissart bound in the $\gamma^*p$ Mandelstam variable $\hat s=\hat{W}^2$.
+The errors in the parameters $a_i$ and $b_i$ are typically a few percent except for $b_1$ which is not well determined, with a size and error of the order of the errors in the other parameters.
+It should be emphasized (see Table \ref {table:results}) that the data used in this QCD fit start at $Q^2=0.85$ GeV$^2$ and $x\sim 10^{-6}$, in a region with $Q^2$ so small that perturbative QCD is {\em not} expected to be valid.
 Since the fit depends linearly on the parameters, the errors propagate linearly, and the correlated percentage errors in the extrapolation of our fit to ultra-small $x$ are quite small.

 {